Shilldon/cookbook/README.md

 * CSS
     * jigsaw.w3.org was used for validation of css code and did not generate significant errors
 * HTML
     * validator.w3.org was used for validation of HTML code.
-Errors were thrown by the use of ***Jinja2*** templating language which was not recognised by the validator.
+Errors were thrown on the raw HTML code by the use of ***Jinja2*** templating language which was not recognised by the validator.
+    * Validation was peformed a second time on the code rendered on site by copy and pasting from the 'view source' right click menu option.

         * The only errors of note were:
-            * Labels applying to hidden form element - however the syntax used was required to comply with the requirements of the ***Materialize*** framework
+            * Labels applying to hidden form element - however the syntax used was required to comply with the requirements of the ***Materialize*** framework to label lists correctly
             * Link for google font was rejected by the validator but the link is as provided from Google Fonts
             * Element ul is not allowed as child of ul - again, however, this syntax is required to comply with the requirements of the ***Materialize*** framework
-            * Duplicate ID errors - however these errors were caused by the use of ***Jinja2*** templating.
-In the rendered versions IDs are not duplicated.
 * jQuery
-    * codebeautify.org/jsvalidate was used for validation of ***jQuery*** code.
+    * codebeautify.org/jsvalidate and jshint.com/ were used for validation of ***jQuery*** code.
 No significant erros were generated

 * Python
     * pep8online.com was used to validate ***Python*** code and did not generate any errors.

-### Credits
+## Acknowledgements

-#### Images
+### Images
 Images used under creative commons licence CC0

 Main background image - https://unsplash.com/photos/M4E7X3z80PQ by Brooke Lark on Unsplash